A not-for-profit organization founded in 1993 for the publication

 The early Akron pamphlets

 THE AKRON MANUAL: A Manual for Alcoholics Anonymous first half and second half.
-This manual, originally printed in late 1939 or early 1940, assumes that the newcomer to A.A. will begin by being hospitalized at St. Thomas for detoxification under the care of Sister Ignatia and the overall supervision of Dr. Bob.
+This manual, originally printed in 1942, assumes that the newcomer to A.A. will begin by being hospitalized at St. Thomas for detoxification under the care of Sister Ignatia and the overall supervision of Dr. Bob.
 It is not only an extremely valuable document for understanding early Akron A.A., many parts of its advice to newcomers (and the people who sponsor them) are still totally relevant today.

 Spiritual Milestones in Alcoholics Anonymous (Adobe Acrobat Reader PDF file).
 A third pamphlet written and published by the early Akron A.A. group during the 1940's.
 Like the other three pamphlets, this one is very valuable for understanding how early Akron A.A.'s understood the A.A. program.